What do I do if I’m bitten by a suspect animal?

 - Contact your doctor as soon as possible, an additional vaccine will need to be administered.
-The number and type of vaccine administered will be different, depending on whether you were have received your pre-exposure vaccination.
+The number and type of vaccine administered will be different, depending on whether you have received your pre-exposure vaccination

 For further information on rabies prevention, speak to your healthcare professional.

 Sources & Citations

 1. NSW Government Department of Health, Rabies and Australian bat lyssavirus infection fact sheet.
 Available at: https://www.health.nsw.gov.au/Infectious/factsheets/Factsheets/rabies.pdf (accessed 07 December 2021).